 So, you’ve been tasked to source the most cost-effective packaging, without compromising pack quality.
 Trying to find the perfect format, features, materials and finishes can be a headache.
 Add to this the crucial decision on printing methods and we can understand why you’d feel a bit lost.

 Our team have created this helpful guide to explain the pros and cons of the most common print technologies used in packaging to answer the simple question: flexographic printing vs gravure printing – what’s the difference?

 What is flexographic printing?

-Flexographic printing, also known as flexo printing, is a relief printing technique, similar to letterpress whereby the ink is transferred from a raised printing plate using fast drying inks onto the chosen substrate.
-Flexographic printing is continually advancing, with improvements in the presses, plate making and ink technology all of which has increased demand for this method of printing in packaging.
+Flexographic printing, also known as flexo printing, is a relief printing technique, similar to letterpress whereby the ink is transferred from a raised printing plate using fast-drying inks onto the chosen substrate.
+Flexographic printing is continually advancing, with improvements in the presses, plate making and ink technology all of which have increased demand for this method of printing in packaging.

 What is gravure printing?

 Gravure printing or rotogravure is an intaglio printing process that uses rotary printing capable of producing continuous tone images.
-Large copper plated steel cylinders are engraved with the chosen design using a laser or diamond tipped stylus.
-The engravings are referred to as ‘cells’ and are etched in differing depths, with deeper cells providing more intense the colour.
+Large copper-plated steel cylinders are engraved with the chosen design using a laser or diamond-tipped stylus.
+The engravings are referred to as ‘cells’ and are etched in differing depths, with deeper cells providing a more intense colour.